 In allergic conjunctivitis your eyes will be red, watery, and itchy.
 The most common cause during the hay fever season is pollen allergy.
-Less commonly it may be due to allergies to house dust mite, cosmetics, and problems with contact lenses.
-Antihistamine eye drops or tablets, available from your local pharmacy usually help.
-Please see your GP if over the counter treatment is ineffective or if you experience eye pain, loss of vision or sensitivity to light.
+Less should either telephone 999 or make an appointment to see your GP or our Nurse Practitioner.